AutodeskRoboticsLab/Mimic/mimic/plug-ins/plug-ins.md

 - You can confirm that the plugin has loaded properly, in Maya, check *Windows > Settings > Plug-in Manager*

-- *robotAccumRot* is a Dependency Graph plug-in that enables the IK solver to evaluate axis angles beyond +/- 180 degrees.

 - *robotIK* is a Dependency Graph plug-in and the heart of Mimic's robot rig.
   It performs the Inverse Kinematic solve, along with handling IK-FK switching, and more.

-- *robotLimitRot* is a Dependency Graph plug-in that allows the physical rotational limits of the robot rig to be taken into account when performing an Inverse Kinematic solve.
+- *robotLimitBlender* is a Dependency Graph plug-in that is used in the shader network that determines if an axis is near a limit.

 - *snapTransforms* is a Command plug-in that allows for the robust snapping of one objects transforms to another in world space.
 It is a modified version of a